emfcamp/badge-2024-documentation/docs/using-the-badge/connect-to-wifi.md

 ```

 If you are on version 1.6.0 you also need to set the `wifi_wpa2ent_username` value.
-If you are connecting to a WPA2-Enterprise network, add your WPA2-Enterprise username into `''`.
-If you are not using a WPA2-Enterprise network, set the value to `''`:
+If you are connecting to a WPA2-Enterprise network, replace `None` with your WPA2-Enterprise username.

 ```
-settings.set('wifi_wpa2ent_username', '')
+settings.set('wifi_wpa2ent_username', None)
 settings.save()
 ```